 Get a $15 coupon toward your first Waseca Biomes purchase.

-Montessori Space Activities for Kids Conclusion
+Space Activities for Preschoolers Conclusion

 This unit study work is self-directed and self-correcting.
-My 3.5 year-old typically completes all the works, and teaches my 2 year-old at times when he is interested.
-My 2 year-old is currently focusing a lot of his attention on the solar system board book, the music, and the art materials.
+My 3.5-year-old typically completes all the works, and teaches my 2-year-old at times when he is interested.
+My 2-year-old is currently focusing a lot of his attention on the solar system board book, the music, and the art materials.
 Scissors are his jam right now.

 Most of the printables are free and we used mostly resources we already owned.
 In fact, the Safari Ltd Solar System miniatures and the felt are the only materials we acquired for this unit.
 However, they will be useful in other works throughout the school year.